Luppino crime family

-The Luppino crime family, ([lupˈpiːno]) also known as the Luppino-Violi crime family, is a 'Ndrangheta organized crime family based and founded in Hamilton, Ontario, Canada, in the 1950s by Giacomo Luppino.
+The Luppino crime family, ([lupˈpiːno]) also known as the Luppino-Violi crime family, is an 'Ndrangheta organized crime family based and founded in Hamilton, Ontario, Canada, in the 1950s by Giacomo Luppino.
 The Luppino family is one of three centralized Mafia organizations in Hamilton, with the other two being the Musitano crime family and the Papalia crime family.

 The Luppinos have had strong connections with the Buffalo crime family of Buffalo, New York.

 By 2018, the Violis had an increased role in the organization, particularly Domenico and Giuseppe Violi, the sons of Montreal mob boss Paolo Violi who had married into the Luppino family through Giacomo's daughter.
 Domenico had reportedly been made the underboss of the Buffalo crime family and one of his duties was to "assume control over the operations of the Luppino-Violi crime family".
 By late 2018, however, both brothers were imprisoned for drug trafficking offenses.
 Brothers Natale and Rocco Luppino are believed to be the leaders of the Hamilton-based organisation.
 In recent times the Luppino crime family has fallen under the control of the Buffalo crime family and is now believed to be the Buffalo family's Canadian crew.

 Luppino, Hamilton and Buffalo

 Giacomo Luppino was born in 1900 in the village of Oppido Mamertina, Calabria, Italy.
-Already involved in organized crime in Calabria, Luppino, his wife Domenica (née Todaro) and their 10 children immigrated to Hamilton, in 1955, from Castellace, a subdivision of Oppido Mamertina.
+Already involved in organized crime in Calabria, Luppino, his wife Domenica (née Todaro) and their 10 children immigrated to Hamilton, in 1956, from Castellace, a subdivision of Oppido Mamertina.
+Luppino was said to carry a human ear in his wallet.
+Luppino was the prime suspect in two murders in Italy, though he was never charged in either case.
+The human ear that Luppino was believed to always have with him is said to have been from an incident when he severed an ear from a man in public to demonstrate his power.

 By the time Luppino arrived in Canada, the "Three Dons" had already been established, consisting of Santo Scibetta, Anthony Sylvestro and Calogero Bordonaro, who answered to Stefano Magaddino of the Buffalo crime family.
 Magaddino's syndicate supplied drugs to Hamilton and Guelph, which in turn supplied drugs to Toronto.
 Before Scibetta moved to Hamilton, he was already a made member of the Magaddino family.
 By the early 1960s, Magaddino promoted Santo Scibetta to leader of the Buffalo family's Ontario branch replacing Johnny Papalia who was under indictments in the United States.
 Throughout the 1950s and 60s, Luppino and Scibetta jointly controlled Hamilton.
 In the late 1950s, Paul Volpe operated a stock fraud scheme in Toronto and Hamilton with the support of Jimmy Luppino and Harold Bordonaro, the son of Calogero (Charlie) Bordonaro, until Volpe was run out of Hamilton by Papalia.